eternagame/workspace-helpers/packages/eslint-plugin/README.md

 Core configurations are based on airbnb, a relatively popular style guide.
-Typescript core configurations also take advantage of typescript-eslint (with all recommended rules, including those requiring type checking) and airbnb-typescript to handle conflicting definitions.
+Typescript core configurations also take advantage of typescript-eslint (with all recommended rules, including those requiring type checking as well as the strict config) and airbnb-typescript to handle conflicting definitions.
 The vue3 configs add on the vue3 recommended rules.
 All and all, we feel these are overall sensible defaults to go with, using relatively standard configurations for each technology.

 As we use Nx monorepos, we've also included the additional configuration for that setting.